Powered by .id (informed decisions) for Moorabool Shire

-In 2016 Rural East is forecast to have the highest fertility rate of 2.30 (births per woman), this is expected to increase to 2.31 in 2041.
+In 2017, Bacchus Marsh is estimated to have the highest fertility rate of 2.39 (births per woman), this is expected to decrease to 2.37 in 2041.

 The number of births in Moorabool Shire are derived by multiplying age specific fertility rates of women aged 15-49 by the female population in these age groups for all years during the forecast period.